AhaLabs/ahalabs.github.io/posts/wit-bringing-types-to-near-contracts.md

 great, it has some pain points.
 For normal Wasm binaries, functions exported can only have float and integer types.
 So more complex types like strings have to be passed via a pointer, `pass_string(len: u32, ptr: u32)`.
-This makes it hard to tell from the function signature that a string is being passed, it could be any binary blob.
+This makes it hard to tell from the function signature that a string is being passed; it could be any binary blob.

 For NEAR Wasm binaries this problem is made worse because all export functions have the same